White River water at St. Charles Arkansas

 Best flows

 Use RiverReports and USGS 07057370 near Norfork for stage context, then check Bull Shoals release information before choosing a method.
-Stable low water favors wading; higher generation favors boats, heavier rigs, and edge or streamer fishing.
+Stable low water favors wading.
+Higher generation favors boats, heavier rigs, and edge or streamer fishing.

-When to skip
+When to leave

 Skip or reset the White River plan when Bull Shoals generation is unclear, current AGFC rules are not confirmed, launch or takeout logistics are weak, or the day depends on accessing private banks without permission.